awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-edge-how-it-works-tutorial.md

 Before you create the example Lambda@Edge function, you must have a CloudFront environment to work with that includes an origin to serve content from\.

 **Are you new to CloudFront?** CloudFront delivers content through a worldwide network of edge locations\.
 When you set up a Lambda function with CloudFront, the function can customize content closer to viewers, improving performance\.
-If you’re not familiar with CloudFront, take a few minutes before you complete the tutorial to [read a short overview](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/introduction.html) and [learn a bit about how CloudFront caches and serves content](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/HowCloudFrontWorks.html)\.
+If you’re not familiar with CloudFront, take a few minutes before you complete the tutorial to [read a short overview](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/introduction.html) and [learn a bit about how CloudFront caches and serves content](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/HowCloudFrontWorks.html)\.

 For this example, you create a CloudFront distribution that is set up with an Amazon S3 bucket, the origin for your CloudFront distribution\.
 If you already have an environment to use, you can skip this step\.<a name="lambda-edge-how-it-works-tutorial-cf-proc"></a>

 **To create a CloudFront distribution with an Amazon S3 origin**

 1. Create an Amazon S3 bucket with a file or two, such as image files, for sample content\.
-You can follow the steps in [Upload your content to Amazon S3](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GettingStarted.html#GettingStartedUploadContent)\.
+You can follow the steps in [Upload your content to Amazon S3](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GettingStarted.html#GettingStartedUploadContent)\.
 Make sure that you set permissions to grant public read access to the objects in your bucket\.

-1. Create a CloudFront distribution and add your S3 bucket as an origin, by following the steps in [Create a CloudFront web distribution](http://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GettingStarted.html#GettingStartedCreateDistribution)\.
+1. Create a CloudFront distribution and add your S3 bucket as an origin, by following the steps in [Create a CloudFront web distribution](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/GettingStarted.html#GettingStartedCreateDistribution)\.
 If you already have a distribution, you can add the bucket as an origin for that distribution instead\.
 **Tip**
 Make a note of your distribution ID\.
 Later in this tutorial when you add a CloudFront trigger for your function, you must choose the ID for your distribution in a drop\-down list—for example, E653W22221KDDL\.

-## Step 3: Create and Publish Your Function<a name="lambda-edge-how-it-works-tutorial-create-function"></a>
+## Step 3: Create Your Function<a name="lambda-edge-how-it-works-tutorial-create-function"></a>

 In this step, you create a Lambda function, starting with a blueprint template that's provided in the Lambda Console\.
 The function adds code to update security headers in your CloudFront distribution\.

 **Are you new to Lambda or Lambda@Edge?** Lambda@Edge lets you use CloudFront triggers to invoke a Lambda function\.
-When you associate a CloudFront distribution with a Lambda function, CloudFront [intercepts requests and responses](http://docs.aws.amazon.com/lambda/latest/dg/lambda-edge.html) at CloudFront edge locations and runs the function\.
+When you associate a CloudFront distribution with a Lambda function, CloudFront [intercepts requests and responses](https://docs.aws.amazon.com/lambda/latest/dg/lambda-edge.html) at CloudFront edge locations and runs the function\.
 Lambda functions can improve security or customize information close to your viewers, to improve performance\.
-In this tutorial, the function we create updates the security headers in a CloudFront response\.
+In this tutorial, the function that we create updates the security headers in a CloudFront response\.

 There are several steps to take when you create a Lambda function\.
 In this tutorial, you use a blueprint template as the basis for your function, and then update the function with code that sets the security headers\.
-Finally, you save a new version of the function, which is a required step before you can add a CloudFront trigger to the function\.<a name="lambda-edge-how-it-works-tutorial-create-function-blueprint-proc"></a>
+Finally, you add and deploy a CloudFront trigger to run the function\.<a name="lambda-edge-how-it-works-tutorial-create-function-blueprint-proc"></a>

 **To create a Lambda function**